Evictions during the COVID-19 Pandemic

 Do any of the state or federal eviction moratoriums forgive missed rental payments (i.e., are tenants forgiven from owing back rent after the protections expire)?

 No, none of the past or current eviction moratoriums forgive rental payments.
-In most cases, tenants are responsible for any rent not payed while the eviction moratoriums were in effect although some landlords may provide certain rent relief.
+In most cases, tenants are responsible for any rent not paid while the eviction moratoriums were in effect although some landlords may provide certain rent relief.

 Tenants who cannot access state or local assistance and who are not protected from evictions by federal laws can write to their landlords as soon as possible to explain their circumstances and try to work out an arrangement.
 Providing documentation that shows financial hardship might also be helpful, such as a note from an employer or a copy of an unemployment insurance application.
 Any arrangement or agreement reached between a tenant and their landlord should be documented in writing, and tenants should read the agreement carefully to make sure they fully understand the terms of the agreement before signing.
 See information on how to request a rental agreement modification due to COVID-19.

-As these are new laws that apply in specific situations related to COVID-19 pandemic, landlords and tenants may want to talk to a lawyer about their options.
+Landlords and tenants may want to talk to a lawyer about their options.

 Note: Click on a question to expand or collapse content.